-Creating an environment of security and compliance throughout your enterprise can be a challenge as a main goal is to effectively ensure confidentiality, integrity, and availability for compliance goals throughout the environment.
-When considering the management of enterprise security and compliance, one message should remain at the forefront of our minds: enterprise compliance is not static, and should be under constant review.
+Creating an environment of security and compliance throughout your enterprise can be a challenge as the main goal is to effectively ensure confidentiality, integrity, and availability for compliance goals throughout the environment.
+When considering the management of enterprise security and compliance, one message should remain at the forefront of our minds: enterprise compliance is not static and should be under constant review.

 1. Responsibility Review

 The answer of "Who is Responsible" can be a tricky one, as many organizations do not have a Chief Compliance Officer (CCO).
 With the GDPR requiring a Data Protection Officer (DPO) for many organizations, hiring a DPO might become more of the norm.
 As cybersecurity directors and managers are tasked to find compliance gaps within the realm of data security, complying with data regulations continues to be a struggle.
 For the majority of organizations, mitigating risk and data protection falls to the CISO or CIO.